Courses

 Certificate in Reflecting on and Responding to Domestic Abuse and Coercive Control (Special Purpose Award, Level 6, 10 Credits).
 Students must pass both modules to receive the certification

-TBC for September 2025.
+To be confirmed for September 2025 intake.
 Places are allocated on a first come first served basis.
 Course will be closed once the maximum number of applicants is reached.
 Courses run subject to viable numbers.